Benefits and Requirements

 - Upfront Advances

 - $0 Fuel tax fees

 RV transport job pay is wholly dependent on your availability to make trips.
 Our independent contractors get paid 50% up front and receive the other 50% upon completion of the delivery.
 A driver can drive as often as they would like, but they must operate within DOT safety guidelines.
 Our per mile rate and a driver’s yearly miles traveled depend on fuel prices and driver willingness to complete jobs.
-If you’re interested in learning more about what RV transport job pay would look like for you, contact our recruiting office at (877-561-7168) for information.
+If you’re interested in learning more about what RV driving jobs pay would look like for you, contact our recruiting office at (877-561-7168) for information.

 Star Fleet works diligently to provide a quality service that will meet or exceed our customers’ expectations.
 For independent contractors seeking 5th wheel RV transport, camper transport, motorhome hauling, or other drive away jobs in Indiana, you will be responsible for the following: